Battle of Austerlitz order of battle: Army of the Third Coalition

 Opposing the French at Austerlitz were the combined imperial armies of Russia and Austria, under the nominal command of Tsar Alexander I and Emperor Francis II, respectively.
-However, overall field command was taken by the Russian General of the Infantry Mikhail Illarionovich Golenischev-Kutuzov; the plan of attack adopted by the allies at Austerlitz belonged to the Austrian Chief of Staff Major General Franz von Weyrother.
+However, overall field command was taken by the Russian General of the Infantry Mikhail Illarionovich Golenishchev-Kutuzov; the plan of attack adopted by the allies at Austerlitz belonged to the Austrian Chief of Staff Major General Franz von Weyrother.
 The Austrian forces were led by Lieutenant General Prince Johann von Liechtenstein.
 Total strength during the battle is approximately 85,400 men and 278 guns of all types.